coldnebo/condi/README.md

 * Controllers may become "thicker" than you might like.

 * It may be awkward to share predicates across multiple actions.
 But if you think about it, it is awkward to share context as well.
 Filters are a common solution for both problems.
 You can define your predicates in a before_filter method to ensure that both the context and the predicates will be sharable.

+* If you aren't using any context from the action (i.e. you pass all your parameters as arguments and don't take advantage of the closure) then you don't really need Condi... it may be simpler/cleaner to just use helpers.

 Background